 Over all the places that I’ve worked, I still was never really sure what the consumers wanted or cared about, you know?
 Some people were interested in what we were doing, but most people just wanted that quick cup of coffee that you want on the way to work.
 But after we brought in our first big international roaster, Koppi, and seeing people flock when we announced that — I never expected that.
 Every time we bring on someone new, people have a reaction that’s really, really cool.
 I didn’t really expect that from our city going into it, but it’s been wild.”

-Scrolling their offerings list is like taking a coffee trip around the world in eight minutes: When the café was in operation pre-Covid, guests could choose from a menu of single origin espressos or filter coffees and be instantly transported to another place and time.
-These days, the shop’s menu is a bit pared-down (paper cups just aren’t a very fun passport), but visiting is still like a little visit to distant friends.
+Scrolling through their offerings list is like taking a coffee trip around the world in eight minutes: When the café was in operation pre-Covid, guests could choose from a menu of espresso coffee drinks or filter coffees and be instantly transported to another place and time.
+These days, the coffee shop’s menu is a bit pared-down (paper cups just aren’t a very fun passport), but visiting is still like a little visit to distant friends.

 “For the coffee-curious folk, there hasn’t been a place to really get their fill of that,” Ben says.
 “I want to give people a different coffee experience every time they come in.”

 You like cocktails?
 You like great coffee?
 You’ll love Misfit Coffee Co., a café and bar in Uptown (yes, the Uptown that Prince sang about) that has a cool-kid look with a great sense of humor.